 - it is required for the purpose of completing a requirement of that unit.

-As a permanent resident, you are eligible to access a CSP.
+As a permanent resident, you are eligible to access a Commonwealth supported place (CSP).
 You are not eligible to access a HELP loan.

 If you are a permanent resident who gained their professional qualifications overseas, and is seeking to meet Australian standards for professional practice, you may be able to access HELP for a very specific bridging study.